 Ever since Apple unveiled Force Touch on the Apple Watch, the rumour mill has been ablaze with suggestions that the company will roll out the technology across its entire product line-up.

-Force Touch is the pressure sensitivity technology that has already featured on both the Apple Watch and the 12-inch MacBook (2015)’s trackpad.
+Force Touch is the pressure-sensitivity technology that already features in both the Apple Watch and the 12in MacBook (2015)’s trackpad.

 Force Touch on the Apple Watch